New Hampshire’s Concord Casino Charged For Alleged Theft

 Win Win Win was charged with theft by deception and theft by unauthorized taking, New Hampshire Attorney General John M. Formella revealed on Friday.

-Earlier this month, casino owner Andy Sanborn was arrested for the same counts.
+Earlier this month, top casino real money owner Andy Sanborn was arrested for the same counts.
 He’s scheduled to appear in Merrimack County Superior Court on Tuesday.

 The casino allegedly inflated losses and wound up improperly receiving $188,474 more than it should have from state funds, according to New Hampshire Public Radio (NHPR).
 In addition, casino documents gave the wrong date of when it began in business, the report added.